 O’Brien Waste Recycling Solutions (a trading name of Biffa Waste Services Limited) acknowledge the importance of health and safety, giving it the greatest priority in relation to our corporate governance structure.

 We understand the key to successful health and safety management requires an effective policy, organisation and arrangements.
 To maintain that commitment we continuously measure, monitor and revise our health and safety management system.
-We also strive to maintain our OHSAS 18001 certification as a minimum and continue to promote and encourage auditing of any type.

 Our commitment is clearly defined within our health and safety policy statement, which demonstrates the allocation of adequate financial and staffing resources to meet the needs of the company.
 It also details roles and responsibilities of our staff as well as our commitment to consult with the workforce on health and safety related subjects.
 This policy is reviewed on a minimum of an annual basis.